 However, the distinction has become complicated by the spirits’ denominations of origin (DO), which originated in 1974 for tequila and 1994 for mezcal.
 In fact, up until it received its DO, tequila was called vino de mezcal de tequila.
 Today, the CRM limits tequila’s production to all of Jalisco and parts of five other states, whereas mezcal can be made in nine Mexican states and is mostly produced in Oaxaca.
 Spirits that fall outside of the DOs for tequila, mezcal, and other regulated spirits such as bacanora are called destilados de agave.

 The spirits also typically differ in how they’re produced: Although they both are made with the piña, or heart, of the agave plant, most mezcal is made by roasting agaves in wood-fired rock-lined pits, which imparts the smoky notes many associate with the spirit.
-Most tequila, meanwhile, uses agave that is steamed in above-ground ovens (Vasquez notes that ancestral tequila was made underground; producers such as Siembra Valles apply traditional mezcal practices to the blue Weber agave plant).
+Most tequila, meanwhile, uses agave that is steamed in above-ground ovens.
 Another key difference: Most tequilas rely on commercial yeast during the fermentation stage, while mezcal ferments naturally with airborne yeast.

 How Should You Drink Mezcal?